mikeqfu/network-rail-weather-rail-incident-prediction/README.md

 is demonstrated with a case study example in the context of delays due largely to wind effects.

 ***See also*:**
+- **Fu, Q**. and Easton, J. M., Prediction of weather-related incidents on the rail network: a prototype data model in the context of wind-related delays in Great Britain.
+Accepted for publication in ASCE's ASCE-ASME Journal of Risk and Uncertainty in Engineering Systems, Part A: Civil Engineering.
 - **Fu, Q**. and Easton, J. M., A data model for prediction of weather-related rail incidents: a case-study example of wind-related incidents on the rail network in Great Britain, paper presented at the 50th Annual Conference of the Universities’ Transport Study Group, London, UK, 03-05 January 2018.
 (Unpublished.)